Stélvio (footballer)

-Stélvio Rosa da Cruz (born 24 January 1989), known simply as Stélvio, is an Angolan professional footballer who plays for Luxembourg club FC Mondercange as a defensive midfielder.
+Stélvio Rosa da Cruz (born 24 January 1989), known simply as Stélvio, is an Angolan professional footballer who plays as a defensive midfielder.

 Club career

 Stélvio was born in Luanda.
 A product of S.C.
 Braga's youth academy, he made his Portuguese Primeira Liga debut on 11 November 2007, coming on as a 60th-minute substitute in a 3–0 home win against Sporting CP.

 On 4 July 2009, after two seasons in the first team with intermittent use, Stélvio was loaned to U.D.
 Leiria (recently returned to the top division) in a season-long loan.
 However, in late January 2010, he moved to his homeland and signed for C.D.
 Primeiro de Agosto, also on loan.

 Stélvio was released by Braga on 31 August 2011.
 He then joined C.R.
 Caála, returning to the Angolan Girabola.

 In July 2019, after six years in the Luxembourg National Division at the service of F91 Dudelange where he won several team honours, the 30-year-old Stélvio moved to Belgium with R.E.
 Virton on a one-year contract.